Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-7fXJNHVrNCs.md

 ### Transcript

-> oh for sure yet who's kibbits i don't know i keep people i keep seeing that i'm not sure who it is though
+> oh for sure yet who's kibbits I don't know I keep people I keep seeing that I'm not sure who it is though